 CBD dominant ratio means that there is more CBD than THC in the product compound.

 - 20:1.
 This ratio means that the amount of CBD is 20 times higher compared to the amount of THC.
-Such products can be an option for those who want to avoid THC influence.
+Such products with a high CBD to THC ratio can be an option for those who want to avoid THC influence.

 - 10:1.
 In this case, the amount of THC is higher compared to the previous option.
 THC is still unlikely to cause psychoactive effects.